New to the Canadian Armed Forces—Reservists in the Reserve Force Pension Plan

 It depends on the pension benefit you received when you left the Regular Force.
 Please refer to the "Re-enrolling after Retirement" Life Event for more information.

-What if I have previous service with the Regular Forces, the Public Service, the Royal Canadian Mounted Police or Her Majesty's Forces (other than Canada)?
+What if I have previous service with the Canadian Armed Forces?

 You may be able to increase your pension by adding your previous service with the Canadian Armed Forces (CAF).
 This is called buying back service.
 You pay to have the service recognized as pensionable service.

 How much do I contribute?